“Druids are a problematical bunch.”

 are just as likely to be naked as they are robed.
 The Order of the Mithril Star has pioneered in this among Druids, but other groups are starting to see the wisdom of it.
 One prominent Druid who is so inclined is OBODs Philip Carr-Gomm.
 The decision to do a ritual robed or naked depends upon factors such as private or public, and individual Groves may have their own customs regarding this.
 Of course, the weather may be a determining factor. 🙂 ~INDEX~

 A: In 1962 Robert A. Heinlein wrote a novel, Stranger In A Strange Land.
 This book spoke to the founders of RDG, and it is a required reading for ordination into the 2nd Degree.
-Much of our ritual and custom are based upon some of it’s quirks.
-The practice of Polyfidelity and Naturism are two of the lifesyles featured in the book.
+Much of our ritual and custom are based upon some of its quirks.
+One thing that needs to be corrected: RDG (like as in “Stranger”) promotes POLYFIDELITY, not Polyamory.
+Polyfidelity means that the persons involved together are in a deep, committed relationship to one another, much like marriage (Polyamory sometimes looks a lot like “swinging”).
+The practices of Polyfidelity and Naturism are two of the lifesyles featured in the book.
 Our philosophy regarding deity is also featured as well as greetings such as “Thou art God,” “never Thirst,” “Drink Deep,” and the use of the word “Grok.”
 But, none of these customs are required by anyone.
 We often say, “You don’t have to, you GET to!”
 A recent poll of our members revealed that about 1% of Druids practiced either Polyfidelity or Naturism.
-Frankly anyone telling you otherwise is a Troll. ~INDEX~
+Frankly, anyone telling you otherwise is a Troll. ~INDEX~

 * A: Much of what we think we know is based on conjecture and educated guesses at best, and wishful thinking at worst.
 The original Druids were killed or forced to convert or leave their homes a long time ago.
 The main thing that can be said about the Druids is that they were members of a professional class in their culture, the Celtic Nations of Western Europe and the British Isles.
 (The Druids were not an ethnic group; their culture, the Celtic culture, was.)
 Druids were the learned class of the Celts.
 They filled the roles of judge, doctor, diviner, mage, mystic, scientist, and clerical scholar.
 The Romans later used the same term for leaders of the Britons.
 It’s not certain if all Celtic cultures used a word similar to Druid or if their social structures were the same.
 General attributes assigned to Druids: they passed their teachings along orally, not by writings; becoming a Druid required a long period of study; they were excused from military service but could enter battle if they chose; they were members of an elite class which included various occupations.
 Through history we have lost much, if not most, information about them – since there was no written documents of the history or lives of the Celts other than what their oppressors wrote.
 We study their mythology, culture as well as archaeology and paleontology pertaining to them, and strive to piece the puzzle together, and mostly we fail.